LambdaGaming/GAuto/README.md

 - Brakes can be released with the vehicle management tool for towing purposes if the vehicle is locked and cannot be driven away.
 ### Steering Wheel Locking
 - The front wheels will lock into a turned position if the driver keeps them turned as they exit the vehicle.
-- Not supported on airboats since it causes them to spin indefinitely.
+- Doesn't work on airboats since it causes them to spin forever.
 ### Passenger Seats
 - Supported vehicles will spawn with multiple passenger seats.
 - Players can switch between seats using the number keys.